Kanna0409/team_41_automated-text-summarization-Voice-Output-/Final_Project_Report.md

 # Final Project Report

 ## Abstract and Introduction
 This notebook implements a pipeline for natural language processing (NLP) and data analysis using popular Python libraries such as `numpy`, `pandas`, `torch`, and `spacy`.
-The primary goal is to preprocess textual data, utilize GPU acceleration where available, and prepare the dataset for further machine learning tasks.
-This work demonstrates essential steps for text preprocessing and sets the stage for advanced NLP or ML tasks.
+The primary goal is to preprocess textual data, utilize GPU acceleration where available, and prepare datasets for text summarization tasks.
+Two datasets are employed to evaluate the pipeline's performance on different scales, demonstrating its effectiveness in handling both small and large datasets.

 ---